 \subsection{{Physics and engineering.}}

 Mathematics is extensively used in Physics and Engineering.
 Indeed, it appears that the laws of nature are written in the language of mathematics.
-Unfortunately, many a times learning of mathematics is totally divorced from the physics.
+Unfortunately, often learning mathematics is totally disconnected from learning physics.
 Renowned mathematician V.I.
-Arnold had once remarked (in an address on teaching of mathematics in Paris in 1997) that ``In the middle of the twentieth century it was attempted to divide physics and mathematics.
+Arnold had once remarked (in an address on the teaching of mathematics in Paris in 1997) that ``In the middle of the twentieth century it was attempted to divide physics and mathematics.
 The consequences turned out to be catastrophic.
 Whole generations of mathematicians grew up without knowing half of their science and, of course, in total ignorance of any other sciences.
 They first began teaching their ugly scholastic pseudomathematics to their students, then to schoolchildren (forgetting Hardy's warning that ugly mathematics has no permanent place under the Sun).''
 We believe that Physics can be used to shape and inspire the learning of mathematics of a gifted child.

-In the following we give some example and possible ideas of using concepts from physics and engineering in math education of a gifted child.
+In the following, we give some examples and possible ideas for using concepts from physics and engineering in the math education of a gifted child.

 \begin{enumerate}[label=Ex.~\arabic*.] \item \textbf{Electrical circuits and a positive definite matrix.} A gifted student in high school, who has learned about positive definite matrices, can benefit from the example that we consider now.
 We say that a symmetric $ {\displaystyle n\times n} $ real matrix $ {\displaystyle A} $ is positive definite if the scalar $ {\displaystyle x^{\textsf {T}}Ax } $ is positive for every non-zero column vector $ {\displaystyle x} \in \mathbb{R}^n $.